 Chirayu Desai (he/him), Security Research Engineer, has been working on Android and open source software since 2012.
 He has worked on all things Android, right from the hardware level code to working on various apps.
 He holds a Bachelor's degree in Computer Engineering and works remotely from Ahmedabad, India.

-Elijah Waxwing (he/him), Senior Technologist, has been working on the issue of digital justice and surveillance of social movements since 2000.
+Elijah Waxwing (he/him), Senior Technologist, has been working on the issue of digital justice, autonomous infrastructure, and surveillance of social movements since 2000.
 He is a software developer, systems architect, information security specialist, and manager.

 Jeff Landale (he/him), Operations Director, is a researcher, organizer, and activist focused on technology and politics.
 He has previously worked for X-Lab, Demand Progress, the Progressive Change Campaign Committee, Access Now, and elsewhere.